Financial Aid Guide for Graduate Students

 Tuition Reimbursement

 Many large employers offer tuition reimbursement as a benefit.
-In these programs, employees pay their own tuition.
-The company then reimburses the cost after the course is completed.
+In these programs, employees pay their own tuition and complete the course.
+Then, the company reimburses the cost.

-Some employers require their employees to enroll in a degree program that's related to the work they do for the company in order to qualify for reimbursement.
+Some employers require their employees to enroll in a degree program related to the work they do for the company to qualify for reimbursement.
 Others will reimburse tuition in any degree field.

 Employers often require employees to pass with a certain minimum grade to be eligible for tuition reimbursement.
-Tuition reimbursement may have to be repaid if the employee leaves the company within a certain amount of time after receiving reimbursement.
+You might have to repay tuition reimbursement if you leave the company within a certain length of time after receiving reimbursement.

 Popular employers that offer tuition reimbursement include Amazon, Apple, Ford Motors, and GEICO.